 Keep your eyes open today and this week, and look for someone who needs a shot: a shot of life, laughter, or even just acknowledgement.
 We all deserve to receive – and give – a unexpected, random act of coffee.

 Have you ever given or received a random act of kindness?
 What happened?
 How did it make you feel?
-Please share your experience in the comments.
+Please share your experience and/or read what others have to share here.